Home/Co-Occurring Conditions/Prescription Drug Addiction

 Our Intensive Outpatient Program (IOP) offers deeper structure for those needing more frequent care while still maintaining their work, school, or family responsibilities.

-A supportive group therapy session
+A supportive group therapy session for prescription drug addiction recovery

 Why Choose DeSoto Memorial Hospital Behavioral Health?